intel/llvm/sycl/doc/design/OffloadDesign.md

 which requires an additional link step of the device code before being wrapped and integrated into the final executable.
 As mentioned in [Packager](#packager) device representation in SPIR-V should be considered with the ability to link native SPIR-V modules.
+Performing the device link against LLVM-IR is performed by `llvm-link`.

 To reduce the potential size of the linked device binary, an additional host link step is performed to gather dependency information when static device